Kay's Copy

 • Is there really an “unseen” world?
 A ‘spirit’ realm?
 If so, can anyone have a ‘Divine encounter’ or a “supernatural experience”?

-I believe that these unaddressed questions deserve plausible answers— reasons we believe what we believe.
+I believe that these big questions deserve plausible answers— reasons we believe what we believe.

 It’s in the Bible, AND. . .